vedamanikanta2023/ecom/README.md

 You can find the functionality of the Todos Application  below.

-I have created the This applicatio using the create-react-app command.
+I have created the This application using the create-react-app command.

 I have added routing and redux for state management.
 I have added simle authentication using redux.